izardy/myrapid-backend/README.md

 Development of predictive maintenance ML model to enable effective maintenance management eco-system whereby tendency of buses that might have problem can be predictied.
 On top of that, the maintenance management eco-system shall be serve with a dashboard that enable the maintenance team to be alert on the capacity.

 **Use Cases:**
 In order to achieve the business case requirement, the followings use cases shall be identified.
+We basically need to profile the buses, captains and daily operations.
+These informations shall be integrated together to establish the first level of data model.

 ##### **Buses by Service Demographic**<br>
     |-- Bus capacity